Great technology case studies tell a story. They start with a problem and move swiftly to a satisfactory conclusion.

 Great case studies have the drama of good fiction with suspense, screw-ups and revelations.
 Focus on the pain points and the near misses along the way.
 Don’t be shy of naming the competitors you beat to win the sale.

-Have specific results
+Case studies have specific results

 Everyone knows a marketing case study will have a happy ending.
 The best have specific, quantifiable results.
 Put a dollar value on the savings or increased business.